The Bible is a collection of books written over a long period of time that tells one unified story. Learn that story here.

-- The biblical story picks up in the New Testament with Jesus of Nazareth, a descendent of Judah’s (the southern kingdom of Israel) line of kings.
+- The biblical story picks up in the New Testament (NT) with Jesus of Nazareth, a descendant of Judah’s (the southern kingdom of Israel) line of kings.
 Jesus came to bring the prophets’ promises to completion.
 He resisted the tempting evil Adam and Eve had given in to.
-He taught that God had arrived to rule the world through himself.
+Jesus taught that God had arrived to rule the world through himself.
 He taught about God’s definition of good and evil, that real power is serving, not conquering, others.

 - The story goes on to show that Jesus is God become human.
 Jesus became for all humanity what we could never be.
 He took the punishment for our sin onto himself and proved that he was more powerful than evil and death itself.
 Humanity now has a new choice represented by a new tree (Jesus’s cross): follow the old human story or death and decay, or follow Jesus into the new one.
 People who are loved and forgiven by God can show love and forgiveness to others.

 - The Jesus movement spread quickly across the Roman Empire, forming new communities of Jesus-followers.
 They faced persecution from the outside and strife and sin on the inside.
 The Christian community’s leaders, called Apostles, sent letters to different communities to encourage them and help them remain faithful to the way of Jesus.

 - The Bible ends by pointing to the future day when heaven and earth are united, and humanity can finally rule together with God as it was always intended.

 Each Bible book contains different literature that contributes to the story of the Bible in a unique way, forming one continuous, coherent story of God’s desire to redeem and have fellowship with his creation.

 Written content for this topic by Daniel Martin.